codatio/codat-docs/docs/expenses/sync-process/syncing-expenses.md

 ## Sync transactions

-Once you have created your customer's expense transaction data, a sync will initiated automatically that then records the expenses in the customer's accounting software.
+Once you have created your customer's expense transaction data, we automatically initiate a sync that records the expenses in the customer's accounting software.

 You can continue pushing new expenses to Codat while a sync is ongoing.